WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 It automatically backs up every change you make to your WordPress sites in real-time to a cloud server.

-When you approve a comment, publish a post, update content, change widgets, customer place an order, etc… The plugins keep a copy of your site on a remote server so you can restore it in one click from anywhere, on any device, and even on a mobile app.
+When you approve a comment, publish a post, update content, change widgets, or have a customer place an order, the plugins keep a copy of your site’s changes on a remote server.
+This allows you to restore it in one click from anywhere.
+You can restore it on any device and even on a mobile app.

 In addition, you can access the Activity log, allowing you to review the exact event or activity before the incidents.